Non Sequitur by Wiley Miller for October 09, 2017

 10. Missing large

-Phred Premium Member over 6 years ago
+Phred Premium Member about 7 years ago

 Very interesting comments and observations.